 Earthquake damage and demolition

 Seismic strengthening was undertaken in 2004.
 Following the earthquake of September 2010, the Cathedral was closed to the public while further strengthening works took place.
 The 22 February 2011 earthquake did further damage to the Cathedral, which the subsequent aftershocks exacerbated.
 Both west towers were severely affected, the south tower collapsing and the north one losing its top.
 Much of that façade also collapsed and the dome twisted on its masonry.

 The decision was made to remove the dome, though in the wake of the aftershocks of 13 June 2011 the original plan - to remove it in one piece by crane - had to be abandoned and it was cut into sections.
 The decorative inner dome was still able to be removed intact, however.
-Some demolition work has taken place on the northern end of the building.

 Recommended online resources